 - Freeze your cheese.
 Cheese can be frozen for up to 9 months.
 Allow it to thaw in the refrigerator overnight before use.

-To make soup thinner: add more milk to soup before you add the cheese.
+To make soup thinner: add more milk to the soup before you add the cheese.
 Also, use 1% or skim milk.

 - 2 tsp butter